-3.2.10.
+3.2.10.4.2.10.
 Dampers

-3.2.10.1.
-Non-motorized dampers that connect the Conditioned Space Volume to the exterior or to Unconditioned Space Volumes shall be left in their as-found positions.
+- 3.2.10.1.
+Non-motorized dampers that connect the Conditioned Space Volume to the exterior or to Unconditioned Space Volumes shall be left in their asfound positions. - 3.2.10.2.
+Motorized dampers that connect the Conditioned Space Volume to the exterior or to Unconditioned Space Volume shall be placed in their closed positions and shall not be further sealed.